 Biography

-Tamara L. Mitchell is Assistant Professor of Spanish at the University of British Columbia, Vancouver, where she teaches 20th- and 21st-century Latin American literatures and cultures.
-Her research examines the relationship among aesthetics, politics, and the literary tradition in the current epoch of neoliberal globalization, with a focus on Mexican and Central American narrative fiction.
-Her research has been published or will soon appear in CR: New Centennial Review, Revista de Estudios Hispánicos, Modern Language Notes, Revista Canadiense de Estudios Hispánicos, Latin American Perspectives, Chasqui: Revista de Literatura Latinoamericana, and the Oxford Handbook of the Latin American Novel, among other venues.
+Tamara L. Mitchell is Assistant Professor of Spanish at the University of British Columbia, Vancouver, where her research and teaching focus on Latin American literatures and cultures.
+Her work has been published or will soon appear in Comparative Literature, Revista de Estudios Hispánicos, Modern Language Notes, Revista Canadiense de Estudios Hispánicos, Latin American Perspectives, Chasqui: Revista de Literatura Latinoamericana, and the Oxford Handbook of the Latin American Novel, among other venues.

 Originally from Kansas, Tamara received a dual BA in English Literature and Spanish from Washburn University (2006).
 While pursuing her undergraduate degree, she spent a summer abroad at Cambridge University in England and a year at the University of Cantabria in Santander, Spain.
 She obtained her Master of Arts in Spanish Literature at the University of Kansas (2009).
 Following her Master’s degree, she spent a year abroad as Assistant Professor of English Philology at the University of Santiago de Compostela in Galicia, Spain, and taught for two years as a Lecturer of Spanish at Clemson University in South Carolina.
 Tamara received a Ph.D. in Latin American Literatures from Indiana University, Bloomington, where she conducted research abroad as a FLAS Fellow and Tinker recipient.